marcellomaugeri/euler-swap/docs/boundary-analysis.md

 ## Introduction

-The EulerSwap automated market maker (AMM) curve is governed by two key functions: f() and fInverse().
+The EulerSwap automated market maker (AMM) curve is governed by two key functions: `f()` and `fInverse()`.
 These functions are critical to maintaining protocol invariants and ensuring accurate swap calculations within the AMM.
 This document provides a detailed boundary analysis of both functions, assessing their Solidity implementations against the equations in the white paper.
 It ensures that appropriate safety measures are in place to avoid overflow, underflow, and precision loss, and that unchecked operations are thoroughly justified.

-## Implementation of function `f()`
+## Implementation of `f()`

 The `f()` function is part of the EulerSwap core, defined in `EulerSwap.sol`, and corresponds to equation (2) in the EulerSwap white paper.
 The `f()` function is a parameterisable curve in the `EulerSwap` contract that defines the permissible boundary for points in EulerSwap AMMs.
 The curve allows points on or above and to the right of the curve while restricting others.
 Its primary purpose is to act as an invariant validator by checking if a hypothetical state `(x, y)` within the AMM is valid.
 It also calculates swap output amounts for given inputs, though some swap scenarios require `fInverse()`.